 Dale Carlsen has found success with a good night's sleep and his education at Sacramento State.
-The 1984 graduate from the University's College of Business Administration is the founder and CEO of Sleep Train Mattress Centers Inc.
+The 1984 graduate from the University's College of Business Administration is the founder and president of Sleep Train Mattress Centers Inc.

 In addition to being admired for his business sense, Carlsen is known for his commitment to the community, including organizations such as Junior Achievement, the Boys and Girls clubs and his company's own Sleep Train Foster Kids Program.

 That commitment to the area's young people led to his being awarded an honorary degree of Doctor of Humane Letters during the Spring 2013 Commencement ceremony for the College of Business Administration.
 (See our story on the award.)
 Carlsen also serves on the Advisory Board for the college.

 Q. What particular event or day or friend at Sacramento State stands out in your mind?